wSoltani/syncify/README.md

 ## Restore behavior

-Restore is intentionally explicit and destructive:
+Restore is explicit and destructive:

-1. The user clicks `Restore Backup`.
-2. Syncify asks for confirmation.
-3. Syncify downloads the remote payload.
+1. Select a saved backup version.
+2. Confirm restore.
-4. Syncify writes restored `marketplace:` keys into `localStorage`.
+3. Syncify writes the saved `marketplace:` keys into `localStorage`.
-5. Syncify reloads Spotify.

-The reload is required because Marketplace initializes installed extensions/themes/snippets from `localStorage` during startup.
+4. Syncify reloads Spotify so Marketplace can rehydrate the setup.

+Marketplace usually reloads restored items automatically, but some items may require opening Marketplace, another reload, or a manual reinstall if Marketplace does not rehydrate them cleanly.

 ## Startup auto-backup safety